• Skip to primary navigation

 • Multi-Factor Authentication: You can make your passwords even more secure by enabling 2-factor authentication.
 This extra layer of security requires you to use second means of verification, such as a text message or a physical security key to make sure nobody but you can see the passwords.

-• Secure Document Storage: Use this same security to store a digital backup of your most sensitive files.
+• Secure Document/Note Storage: Use this same security to store a digital backup of your most sensitive files.
 This is helpful if you need to securely share files or if you want a backup in case your personal computer crashes.

 How Much do Paid Password Managers Cost?